Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 - Allows conversions between audio-video formats

-- Free & supports thousands of websites
+- Free and supports thousands of websites

 - Creates a video file by capturing the media directly from the screen